datcuandrei/MacLinuxUtils/README.md

-# MacLinuxUtilities
+# MacLinuxUtils
-On macOS,there are tools for controlling the fan speeds,switching turbo mode on or off,etc.Sadly,Mac users on Linux have no alternatives for such tools.
+On macOS,there are tools for controlling the fan speeds,switching turbo boost on or off,etc.Sadly,Mac users on Linux have no alternatives for such tools.
-MacLinuxUtilities's aim is to bring the functionality and ease of use of those tools on Linux distros,all in one package.
+MacLinuxUtils's aim is to bring the functionality and ease of use of those tools on Linux distros,all in one package.

 ## LICENSE
 This project is licensed under the GNU GPL v3 license.
 View LICENSE.md to learn more.